mcaple/kb/Camera/Aperture.md

 If we change the aperture from 2.8 to 2.5 that is a third of a stop (.3).
 Also going from 1/60 to 1/45 of a second is also a third in terms of shutter speed.

 We cannot go higher than f/1.4 because that is as high as the particular lens will go.

+The following changes for the lens you are using, distance from the subject etc

+f/1 gives a razor thin depth of field, you are focusing in on just the eyes for example.
+This idea is called boka (Japanese) f/1.4, f/2 draw attention to the face for example or a flower f/4, 5/5.6 tend to be somewhere in the middle so not used frequently, not giving that depth of separation nor that extreme focus.
+You can isolate the subject but gives the viewer an idea of what's going on in the background. f/8 group photographs for example to include everyone f/11, f/16 portrait photography or image with a lot of detail.
+Image becomes sharp, landscape, street photography.
+Almost 2D feel to the photograph f/22 and beyond huge depth of field, laser beam of light so image really sharp.
+Allows the eye to wander as everything in focus.
+Epic landscapes, internal churches etc

+Lots of cameras have a depth of field preview button to give an idea of how the image would look.